 Lightning is one of the most beautiful natural phenomena.
 It happens during rain or a thunderstorm.
 Even though it looks fabulous, it is actually very dangerous.
 The temperature around lightning is 27,000 degrees Celsius, which is six-time hotter than the surface of the sun, and each bolt of lightning can contain up to one billion volts of electricity.

 Capture lightning strikes can be very challenging without the proper tools.
 They are unpredictable, and they are incredibly fast.
-With the MIOPS Smart+ high-speed camera trigger however, you can capture lightning bolts every time they strike.
+With the MIOPS Smart+ lightning trigger however, you can capture lightning bolts every time they strike.

 In this high-speed photography tutorial, we'll first talk about how to use MIOPS to take photos of lightning, then see how to make our photos extraordinary.
+Please note that shooting lightning can be dangerous so safety is important, stay safe.
 This is the first article about high speed photography without flash.

 Okay, let’s talk about how to use MIOPS Smart+ for capturing pictures of lightning.
 First, we need to find a location that an open sky and has interesting foreground elements, like high-rise buildings, mountains, or trees.
 Photos with only lightning in the sky are much less interesting than those with a foreground that provides depth and perspective.
 Scout two to three locations in advance and also keep an eye on the weather so you can be there well in advance.

 First, you need a DSLR camera or any other camera that can be controlled remotely.
 For this type of photography, using a wide angle lens is best as it has a large field of view, capturing a more substantial portion of the sky where lightning may strike.
 A tripod is also a must, and make sure you have something to cover yourself and your camera to protect it from the rain.

 Camera and trigger settings: